Mount Melbourne: Glaciation

 The mountain is covered with permanent ice, which extends to the coast and leaves only a few exposures of the underlying rock; rocky outcrops are most exposed on the eastern flank.
 The caldera hosts a névé that generates a westward-flowing glacier.
 An icefall lies northwest of the caldera.
 Glaciers emanating from snowfields on the volcano have deposited moraines; these and tills from both Pleistocene and Holocene glaciations crop out at Edmonson Point.

 Tephra layers crop out in ice cliffs and seracs and testify to recent eruptions, including the one that deposited the ejecta and lapilli pumice units on the summit.
 Tephra bands are also found in other glaciers of the region.
 They form when snow accumulates on top of tephra that fell onto ice and in the case of Mount Melbourne they indicate eruptions during the last few thousand years.
 Volcanic sediments from Mount Melbourne are also found in Terra Nova Bay.
+The Campbell Glacier carries glacial erratics derived from Mount Melbourne.